Day 3 – Day Trip to Capri: Best Things to Do with or without Kids

 We chose to travel with Caremar, as they offered the best prices – €35 per person for a round-trip ticket to Capri.
 It’s a good idea to buy your return tickets in the morning, since ferries back from Capri, especially the last ones, tend to sell out quickly.
 With Caremar, the final ferry back to Sorrento departs at 18:45.

-Tip: Online tickets are often more expensive and non-refundable if the weather conditions prevent sailing.
+Note: Online tickets are often more expensive and non-refundable if the weather conditions prevent sailing.
 Many travelers suggest buying tickets on-site for flexibility.

 Our ferry departed punctually at 9:25 AM, and after a smooth 30-minute ride, we arrived at Marina Grande, Capri’s main port, just before 10 AM.